qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Thread pool does not log exception of tasks sent by `.submit()` by default.
 You can only get exception from the future returned by `.submit()`.
 Don't discard the future.
 And `scheduleAtFixedRate` task silently stop if exception is thrown.
 - Literal number starting with 0 will be treated as octal number. (`0123` is 83)
 - When debugging, debugger will call `.toString()` to local variables.
 Some class' `.toString()` has side effect, which cause the code to run differently under debugger.
 This can be disabled in IDE.
+- Before [Java24](https://openjdk.org/jeps/491) virtual thread can be "pinned" when blocking on `synchronized` lock, which may cause deadlock.
+It's recommended to upgrade to Java 24 if you use virtual thread.

 ### Golang